 Well, unzipping a file that creates an alphabet… both upper AND lowercase letters… oh shit.

-Riiight… unzipping in Windows means .secret/s
+Riiight… unzipping in Windows means .secret/s is the same directory as .secret/S.

 Which one you get depends on which one unzipped first.
 So I had a jumble of upper and lowercase directories that Windows went all YOLO on.
-And when I jumped over to WSL to do my find
+And when I jumped over to WSL to do my find command, the damage was already done.

 I needed to unzip the file from Unix.